Eglasiuk/Eglasiuk/README.md

 <div id="header" align="center">
         <img src="https://media.giphy.com/media/G1ifnX4d5tYFACktp9/giphy.gif" width="200" />
     <h1 align="center"> Hi!
 I'm EGlasiuk</h1>
-    <h3 align="center">I started my career as a Data Analyst, but quickly realized that my true passion lies in Big Data.
-I'm from Argentina, where you don't want to be relegated to a specific role, but rather are allowed to work in many different ways and get rewarded for it.
-This mentality has allowed me to learn and develop skills across several areas of business intelligence (BI), which has given me a broader perspective of the industry, as well as a particular knack for finding new ways to visualize data in form of dashboards and reports, also finding new insights </h3>
+    <h3 align="center">I started my career studying economics, but quickly found out I had a true passion in Big Data.
+That mentality has allowed me to learn and develop skills across several areas of business intelligence (BI), which has given me a broader perspective of the industry as it relates to data visualization, plus a particular knack coming up with new ways to visualize data in form of dashboards and reports.
+This post includes some insights from my experience, as well as survey results that shows how others in the industry think about BI and data visualization. </h3>
     <h4 align="center"></h3>  Hard Skills: Python, SQL, Excel, Power Bi</h4>
 </div>